catwhiskers/p13n-search-and-learn-2-rank/README.md

 # p13n-search-and-learn-2-rank

 This repository demonstrates the architecture of a personalized search system on an ecommerce site, which facilitates delivering personalized user experience in an efficient and scalable way.
-It contains three parts -
+It contains four parts -

 ### 0. Dataset

 This repository uses [amazon review](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) open dataset to perform demo Please follow the link above to setup AWS Glue Crawler and Athena first.

 ### 1. A Search Engine